boutetnico/ansible-docker/README.md

 Honestly, in the future I think this will be the default behavior.
 Since Docker Compsose v2 is still fairly new I wanted to ease into using v2.
 There's also no harm in having both installed together.
 You can pick which one to use.

-#### Working with Ansible's `docker_*` modules

-This role uses `docker_login` to login to a Docker registry, but you may also use the other `docker_*` modules in your own roles.
-They are not going to work unless you instruct Ansible to use this role's Virtualenv.

-At either the inventory, playbook or task level you'll need to set `ansible_python_interpreter: "/usr/bin/env python3-docker"`.
-This works because this role creates a proxy script from the Virtualenv's Python binary to `python3-docker`.

-You can look at this role's `docker_login` task as an example on how to do it at the task level.

 ## License